ManasGandhi73/Recogg/IoT/README.md

 * [LCD Screen](https://www.youtube.com/watch?v=F9IVtKa8C7Q)
 * [Button](https://raspberrypihq.com/use-a-push-button-with-raspberry-pi-gpio/)
 * [Camera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera)
-* GPIO Pin setup
+* GPIO Pin Setup (Using BCM layout)
- * Keypad pins
+ * Keypad Pins (starting from the left)
    * Pin 1 - GPIO 5
    * Pin 2 - GPIO 6
    * Pin 3 - GPIO 13
    * Pin 4 - GPIO 19
    * Pin 5 - GPIO 12
-* Pin 6- GPIO 16
+   * Pin 6 - GPIO 16
    * Pin 7 - GPIO 20
    * Pin 8 - GPIO 21
+ * LCD Screen Pins
+   * GND - GND
+   * VCC - 5V
+   * SDA - SDA1
+   * SCL - SCL1
+ * Button Pins
+   * RXD0
+   * 3.3V

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+The IoT part of Recogg can be used for any kind of facial detection from an attendance system, to a door lock, to unlocking a computer.
+As this project is a prototype, we encourage improving it and using it for other purposes. **Make sure to list us as the original authors, especially if you use any of our code, documentation, or instructions.**

 _For more examples, please refer to the [Documentation](https://example.com)_